-Just like American blackjack, the objective is still to get close to 21 without busting and beat the dealer.
-However, these are four to eight-deck games using 52 cards from each, which raises the house edge slightly.
-Depending on the minimum bet (usually $5) and limits of the blackjack tables, your payouts will also differ.
+Like American blackjack, the objective is still to get close to 21 without busting and beating the dealer.
+However, these are four to eight-deck games using 52 cards, which slightly raises the house edge.
+Depending on the minimum bet (usually $5) and the blackjack tables’ limits, your payouts will also differ.

 So, before we go any further, let’s breakdown the first few steps of the card game:

-- Then, the dealer will deal two cards to each player face-up from their left.
-One of the cards dealt to the dealer will be face down, but there are some rules:
+Then, the dealer will deal two cards to each player face-up from their left.
+One of the cards dealt with the dealer will be face down, but there are some rules:

-- After that, the dealer “peeks for blackjack” and reveal a natural 21 if that’s their hand and players with 21 get their bet returned.
+After that, the dealer “peeks for blackjack” and reveals a natural 21 if that’s their hand, and players with 21 get their bet returned.

-- When all of the players have made a choice, the dealer will reveal their card and take more cards according to the table rules.
-In most cases, they will stand on soft 17, or hit on other tables.
+When all of the players have chosen, the dealer will reveal their card and take more cards according to the table rules.
+In most cases, they will stand on soft 17 or hit on other tables.
 But, if they bust, all player hands pay one to one.

 Vegas Strip Blackjack Rules